-The third island of Sheridan was barely long enough across to hold an airstrip.
-Only a handful of people stepped off the plane, and half of them just wandered through gift-shops and stopped at the Starbucks to stretch their legs as the plane refueled.
-Jay joined only five others waiting to pass through customs.
+The third island of Sheridan was barely big enough to hold an airstrip.
+Only a few people stepped off the plane, and half just wandered gift-shops to stretch their legs as the plane refueled.
+Jay joined just five others waiting to pass through customs.

-In the same corridor, Jay saw a security checkpoint for departing tourists.
-Security personnel led dogs on taut leashes around all luggage leaving the islands.
-Jay knew the hounds were sniffing for a whiff of smuggled cricket or centipede, because a sign on the wall said so in ten languages.
-For the illiterate, a cricket-and-centipede icon was crossed out in a red circle.
+In the same corridor was a security checkpoint for departures.
+Security personnel led dogs on taut leashes around luggage leaving the islands.
+Jay knew the dogs sniffed for crickets and centipedes, because a sign said so in ten languages.
+For the illiterate a cricket-and-centipede icon was crossed out in a red circle.

 In comparison, customs would be a breeze.
-Jay bookmarked the photo-page in his passport with his completed declaration card.
-The man from the plane, in his dark sunglasses and red Hawaiian shirt, allowed his wife to organize his family’s passports and declarations as he sat on Jay’s right.
+Jay bookmarked the photo in his passport with his completed declaration card.
+The man from the plane, in dark sunglasses and red Hawaiian shirt, allowed his wife to organize his family’s passports as he sat on Jay’s right.

-On Jay’s left, a middle-aged Chinese couple had already prepared their documentation and now huddled over a well-worn and written-in Atlas.
-They discussed worldly locations in a dialect Jay did not recognize.
+On Jay’s left, a middle-aged Chinese couple had prepared their documentation and now huddled over a well-worn Atlas.
+They spoke in a dialect Jay didn’t recognize.
 He decided to introduce himself in Mandarin. “[Hello.
 My name is Jay.
 I come from California.]”

-The couple was first struck mute, then laughed at each other. “[I am Zhang,]” said the man, shaking Jay’s hand. “[This is my wife Li Ying.
+The couple was struck mute, then laughed at each other. “[I am Zhang.]”
+The man shook Jay’s hand. “[This is my wife Li Ying.
 We come from Southern China.]”

-Jay appreciated Zhang’s dumbing down his dialect for his own limited knowledge of the language. “[I admire your world map.
-You have many pen marks in places I have none.
-I hope I can explore Africa so thoroughly one day.]”
+Jay appreciated Zhang’s dumbing down his dialect. “[I admire your map.
+You have many pen marks in places I have none.]”

-Li Ying showed Jay the proud path she’d recorded in pen across the Sahara. “[These are just our general notes.
-Look at this.]”
+“[These are just our general notes,]” said Li Ying. “[Look at this.]”
 She unfolded the Atlas’ largest map of China.
-Jay fawned over decades of travel-logs, written alongside routes and rivers.
-There was scarcely an acre the couple had not explored and commented on in their map. “[We’ve been to every country and Antarctica.
+Jay fawned over decades of notes written along routes and rivers.
+There was scarcely an acre the couple had not visited. “[We’ve been to every country and Antarctica.
 Now we’re visiting every island.]”

-Jay’s response was cut short by the sunglasses-wearing man.
+Jay’s response was interrupted by the man in sunglasses.
 “What’re you talking about?”

-Zhang turned the Atlas to show him.
-“We have a—uh, a map,” he said, reaching for English words.
-“It shows where we go for more than twenty years.”
+Zhang showed him the Atlas.
+“We have—uh, a map,” he said, reaching for English words.
+“It says where we go, for many years.”

-The man blankly evaluated the Chinese writing.
-Even Jay recognized only a few basic logograms, so he doubted the Hawaiian-shirted man understood a single character.
+The man blankly evaluated the Chinese script.
+Jay could barely read the handwriting, so he doubted the man understood a single character.
 He pointed his hairy forearm at the Atlas.
-“What’s that thing?”
+“What’s that?”

-Her husband, sensing a cultural divide, pointed to the swastika and muttered in her ear using their unfamiliar dialect.
-“This shape,” he said to the man, “is used for temples on maps in some countries.
+Zhang sensed a cultural divide and muttered in his wife’s ear.
+“This shape,” he said to the man, “is used for temples on maps.
 It means…” He looked at his wife.

 “Well-being?” she suggested.